 Weddings.
 It’s what I care the most because of its beauty and challenges.
 At weddings, we’re talking about photographing people, moments, emotions, products and landscapes in so many various conditions.
 For the photographer, it’s certainly hard work, but so much rewarding on a personal level because we get the opportunity to share the day with a couple who trusts us.
 Though I also get great joy and pleasure in photographing portraits and other events (editorial, commercial), it all feeds to capturing the best moments wedding after wedding.
 To me, the passion of photographing a wedding is the same as Wild E. Coyote’s desire for the Roadrunner…minus the failures.

 How many photographs should we expect to receive?

 I typically deliver between 500-600 digital images for a full wedding coverage and around 25-35 images for portrait/engagement sessions.
+This obviously depends on the time we’re allocated to photograph and the moments occurring throughout the day.
 The main point behind this is that I emphasize delivering quality over quantity as the value is greater in the former than the latter.
 All images are fully and professionally corrected for color, contrast and tonality.

 What does your coverage include?

 The most important thing to know about my coverage is that I’m not restricting my work to a specific hour.
 As long as there are moments happening, I’ll capture them.
 The reason is because 10, 20 or 30 years from now, when you’re looking back at the pictures, I want you to remember those moments that were happening at the same time you were having your own moment.

 Do we get our images in high resolution?